PL-SoftwareEngineering2022/External-BQ-table/README.md

 # External-BQ-table
-Creates a dataset a permanent external bigquery table that queries a bigtable
+Creates a dataset(mandatory) and a permanent external bigquery table that queries a bigtable.